nirajkharel/AttackingAndDefendingAD/README.md

 - Please note that, for the above example, the service account for web service must be trusted for delegation to be able to make requests as a user.

 - Uncontrained Delegation which allows the first hop server (web server in our example) to request access to any service on any computer in the domain.
+- When unconstrained delegaton is enabled, the DC places user's TGT inside TGS.
+When presented to the server with unconstrained delegation, the TGT is extracted from TGS and stored in LSASS.
+This way the server can reuse the user's TGT to access any other resource as the user.
+- This could be used to escalate privileges in case we can compromise the computer with unconstrained delegation and a Domain Admin connects to that machine.